- Submitting your startup

 Why has my startup not been reviewed yet?
 How long does it take to get reviewed?

-We'll do a quick initial review to see if it qualifies.
-We'll notify you of our decision via email.
-If your startup does qualify, it will take a few months before you get featured since we have quite a backlog to work through.
+If we think your startup is a good fit for BetaList you will receive an email within about a week.
+After that it will take a few months before you get featured since we have quite a backlog to work through.
 If you are in a hurry you can choose for the paid ‘expedited review’ to skip the waiting queue.
-You'll be notified of this after the initial review.

 I’m in a hurry.
 How can I get featured quickly?
 How do expedited reviews work?